owncloud-archive/documentation/admin_manual/configuration_database/db_conversion.rst

 To successfully proceed with the conversion, you must type ``yes`` when prompted with the question ``Continue with the conversion?``
 On success the converter will automatically configure the new database in your ownCloud config ``config.php``.

 Unconvertible Tables
 --------------------

-If you updated your ownCloud installation there might exist old tables, which are not used anymore.
+If you updated your ownCloud installation old tables, which are not used anymore, might still exist.
 The converter will tell you which ones.

 ::

   The following tables will not be converted: oc_permissions